xinyi-chong/tutorial_overlay/README.md

 - **Widget not highlighted**: Verify the `GlobalKey` is attached to a rendered widget.
 - **Navigation errors**: Confirm the `context` is from the correct navigator.

-## Get Involved
-- ⭐ Star the [GitHub repo](https://github.com/xinyi-chong/tutorial_overlay) to show support.
-- 📢 Share your use cases in the [Discussions](https://github.com/xinyi-chong/tutorial_overlay/discussions).
-- 🐛 Report bugs or request features via [Issues](https://github.com/xinyi-chong/tutorial_overlay/issues).
+🐛 Report bugs or request features via [Issues](https://github.com/xinyi-chong/tutorial_overlay/issues).